Picovoice/speaker-diarization-benchmark/README.md

 ### [VoxConverse](https://www.robots.ox.ac.uk/~vgg/data/voxconverse/)

-VoxConverse is a well-known dataset in speaker diarization field which features speakers conversing in multiple languages.
-In this benchmark, we employ cloud-based
-Speech-to-Text engines equipped with speaker diarization capabilities.
-Therefore, for benchmarking purposes, the English subset of the test section of the dataset is used.
+VoxConverse is a well-known dataset in the speaker diarization field, showcasing speakers conversing in multiple languages.
+In this benchmark, we utilize cloud-based Speech-to-Text engines equipped with speaker diarization capabilities.
+Hence, for benchmarking purposes, we specifically employ the English subset of the dataset's test section.

 ### Setup